ml-w/mri_habitat_analysis/README.md

 ## Introduction and motivations

-This repository implements a **radiomics habitat analysis pipeline** for nasopharyngeal carcinoma (NPC) on MRI.
+This repository implements a **radiomics habitat analysis pipeline**, primarily for nasopharyngeal carcinoma (NPC) on MRI, but can also applies to other modalities.

 Habitat analysis is an emerging radiomics technique that subdivides a tumour ROI into spatially distinct sub-regions ("habitats") based on local imaging phenotype.
-The approach:
+The approach we adopt in this repo:

 1. Computes a multi-filter feature vector per voxel (using pyradiomics image filters).
 2. Clusters voxels by their feature vectors into *k* groups.
-3. Treats each cluster as an independent sub-segmentation for downstream radiomics feature extraction.
+3. Treats each cluster as an independent sub-segmentation for downstream task including classification.

+We see in some manuscript that the subregions are only clused by simple imaging properties (e.g., T1w/T2w plain signals) then further used for radiomics features extraction with a regular pipeline.
+We question this methodology here as from our experiences the clustered subregion is extremely fragmented such that the validity of the second order features become questionable (e.g., GLCM, GLRLM).
+Therefore, we decided to apply the radiomics imaging filter first for the clustering of habtitats, then go on to perform classification with first order features of these subregions.

 ## Quick start — CLI

-**Install**
+### **Install**

 ```bash
 git clone https://github.com/ml-w/mri_habitat_analysis